doriongilmore/codingame-ts-engine/README.md

 If that's the case, you're ready to work on your puzzle!
 Start by looking into
 - `src/playerScript.js` (your player logic)
 - `src/index.ts` (mechanism to run one or several puzzles)
-- `exercises` you should update json files for your current puzzle
+- `exercises` you should update files for your current puzzle

 ## Example